 HISTORY OF THE HIGH TECHNOLOGY CRIME INVESTIGATION ASSOCIATION (HTCIA)

 This is the web page for John C. Smith Group, High Technology Investigations & Security Consulting.
 I specialized in investigations of the theft of intellectual property and in working with companies to protect their electronic data and physical assets.
-I am mostly retired
+I AM RETIRED.

 After leaving law enforcement I served in the following positions in Silicon Valley: